dharmab/ansible-archlinux/README.md

 You will have to set the non-root user's password and sudo privileges manually using `passwd` and `visudo`.
 Enabling sudo access for the `wheel` group should suffice, e.g. `%wheel ALL=(ALL) ALL`.

+You can place an image file at "~/.wallpaper", and it will automatically be set as the desktop background at login.